Best time to visit Spain

 Best for: quiet holidays and trips to the south

-November is a quiet month all around, with cool weather keeping crowds at bay and few festivals to get locals fired up.
-If you plan on sightseeing, temps average about 14°C, dropping steadily as the month goes on, so layer up to stay comfortable outdoors.
-Since November isn't typically a popular month for travelers, you'll get a chance to discover the real Spain outside of the traditional tourist landmarks.
+November is a quiet month all around, with cool weather keeping crowds at bay and few festivals stirring the locals up.
+If you plan on sightseeing, temps average around 57°F, dropping steadily, so layer up as you discover the real Spain outside the traditional landmarks.

-If your idea of a Spanish holiday doesn't involve the cold, consider tacking on a trip to Morocco where the temperature will be a little warmer (usually averaging around 20°C) as you head toward the equator.
+When you’re ready to skip out of the cold, combine your holiday with a trip to Morocco where the temps will be a little warmer.
 Traveling from Madrid to Morocco will have you enjoying Spanish tapas in Salamanca, relaxing on idyllic beaches in Portugal's Algarve, and marveling at medinas and mosques in Marrakech.
-The summer months are unbearably hot, so November is a great month to visit Morocco to explore the highlights in mild weather with less foot traffic.

 December